 OAS Warning Signs

 Symptoms of the syndrome can include itchy, tingly, scratchy or swollen mouth, lips, tongue, throat, palate or ears; watery, itchy eyes, runny nose and sneezing.
-They typically last only minutes to an hour.
-In my case, I will get the itch and tingle throughout my mouth – lips, tongue and throat, and thankfully, it usually dissipates in 20 minutes.
+The symptoms typically last only minutes to an hour.
+In my case, I will get the itch and tingle throughout my mouth – lips, tongue and throat.
+Thankfully, it usually dissipates in 20 minutes.

 If you’re like me and sometimes crave a fruit fix, opt for cooked versions like apple sauce, peach cobbler or cherry pie.
 Unlike allergies where antibodies are created to specific foods, with OAS the thorough cooking will break down the proteins enough to keep some produce within reach.